- Tesla is the largest Electric Vehicle seller, with over 900 thousand sold in 2021.

 6. SAIC-GM-Wuling Motors: 400,000 Units Sold

 Wuling has been manufacturing microvans since 1982.
-This Chinese company offers many popular shuttle, passenger van, and food truck configurations but the Hong Guang MINI EV stands out as the best-selling EV in China.
+This Chinese company offers many popular shuttles, passenger vans, and food truck configurations, but the Hong Guang MINI EV stands out as the best-selling EV in China.
 This made it the third best-selling and most popular EV model worldwide.

 The secret behind the popularity of this tiny car is its price.
 At around $5,000, this EV is easily the most affordable on the market.
 Its production is thanks to a joint venture between Wuling, General Motors, and SAIC.